Just the Facts...

 On the face of it, it may appear to some that TypeIt4Me Touch merely replicates functionality already present in iOS, but this is not the case.
 While the rudimentary native text expansion facility that Apple introduced in iOS 5 can be very helpful – particularly for people who feel they’ll make only occasional use of a handful of short abbreviations – it does not offer the same level of sophistication that you will find in TypeIt4Me Touch.
 The two operate on the same underlying principle so naturally there is some overlap in their core functionality, but beyond the similarity of the basic mechanics they are quite different.

 It can be argued that iOS keyboard shortcuts are primarily suitable for quickly writing something relatively short.
 In contrast, the real value of TypeIt4Me Touch lies in the fact that it’s specifically designed for drafting (and re-using) longer notes and to make it easier to manage perhaps thousands of text snippet abbreviations while automatically keeping these in sync across multiple devices.
-Furthermore, unlike iOS shortcuts, TypeIt4Me Touch snippets can incorporate carriage returns (allowing several paragraphs to be generated at a keystroke) and they can be grouped into separate sets for use in different contexts.
+Furthermore, unlike iOS shortcuts, TypeIt4Me Touch snippets can incorporate carriage returns (allowing several paragraphs to be generated at a keystroke) and can automatically insert sophisticated, highly customisable date and time stamps.
+They can also be grouped and organised into separate sets for use in different contexts.
 It’s also worth noting that if you’ve been using TypeIt4Me on a Mac for a while it’s nice to be able to port 25 years’ worth of accumulated abbreviations over to your iDevices with very little effort.
 We’d go crazy if we had to manually recreate all of our TypeIt4Me abbreviations one by one in the cramped iOS keyboard settings pane.

 To summarise: iOS keyboard shortcuts and TypeIt4Me Touch do similar things but one does not render the other redundant.
 They actually complement each other rather nicely.
 The keyboard shortcuts feature built into iOS is a helpful tool – you’ll most likely continue to use it for firing off quick notes, filling in forms in Safari and such.
 We do, all the time.
 When you need more functionality, however, TypeIt4Me Touch will cater to your power user needs.
 We worked long and hard to bring it to you and we’re charging a modest price for it to reflect the effort that went into its development.